My Favorite Food in Malaysia Roti Canai

 Why Stay in Kuala Lumpur City Center (KLCC):

 This is KL’s flash business center with many new hotels including 4-star properties.
-Best hotels in the Kuala Lumpur area all in the KLCC area.
+Best hotels in the Kuala Lumpur area are all in the KLCC area.

 KLCC- The financial district of Kuala Lumpur…

-If cash is not a concern for you then KLCC has the best hotels in Kuala Lumpur for you.
+If cash is not a concern for you, then KLCC has the best hotels in Kuala Lumpur for you.
 KLCC neighborhood is Kuala Lumpur’s financial business area.
 I stayed in KLCC the fewest times because I used to go over to the Thai Embassy in KL to apply for a new visa.

 KLCC is where you will find the most high-class business hotels in Kuala Lumpur.
-If you have the money and can pay for high-end hotel rooms then KLCC is the best area to stay in Kuala Lumpur for you.
+If you have the money and can pay for high-end hotel rooms, then KLCC is the best area to stay in Kuala Lumpur for you.

 There are also a few shopping centers and the biggest one is located on the lower levels of the Petronas Towers.
 Plenty of restaurants can be found in the area as well.
-But if you’re staying there check out the food court inside Suria KLCC on level 2.
+But if you’re staying there, check out the food court inside Suria KLCC on level 2.

 Le Apple Boutique KLCC – Check Rates